 Why Horses Toss Their Heads

 Horses toss or bob their heads for a number of reasons.
 It’s important to find the cause before resorting to a harsher bit, martingale or tie-down.
-It’s very unfair to your horse if you’ve tied its head into place so it can’t escape pain or discomfort.
+It’s very unfair to your horse if you’ve tied its head into place, so it can’t escape pain or discomfort.
 So, let's look at the reasons:

-Check to see that the bit fits comfortably in the horse's mouth.
-Is it too narrow and pinching, too thick or too much of a mouthful?
+- Bits: Check to see that the bit fits comfortably in the horse's mouth.
+Is it too narrow and pinching, too thick, or too much of a mouthful?
 Is the curb strap too loose allowing a curb bit to rotate too far in the horse's mouth?
 Is it too high and tight against the horse’s gums or lips or too low and clanking on its front teeth?
-Is the bit too harsh, have harsh edges or rust and the horse is trying to avoid it?
+Is the bit too harsh, or does it have harsh edges or rust and the horse is trying to avoid it?
 Some horses might object to the taste of certain metals or the weight or shape of a bit.
 Try different bits to see if there is one your horse accepts without the head tossing.

-Often horses toss their heads in response to the rider mishandling the reins.
+- Improper rein aids: Often horses toss their heads in response to the rider mishandling the reins.
 The first thing a rider needs to learn is how to have light, sympathetic hands that follow the movement of the horse, while still maintaining enough contact to control the horse.
 This is probably the most common reason for head tossing, and the solution is to take a few lessons with an instructor who can help the rider learn to have a soft, dynamic connection with the horse's mouth.
 Heavy hands in conjunction with a harsh bit can cause some horses to throw their heads violently.
 Some horses may have to be re-schooled so they trust the rider not to hurt their mouths.

-Solutions Vs. Masks
+Solutions vs. Masks